OFRBG/use-pq/docs/usage/without-handler.md

 # Without Handler

-:::danger Unpublished feature
+:::caution Unstable feature
-This feature is not yet available.
+This feature is new and not fully tested.
 :::

 `usePq` does not strictly require a handler, as the data fetching cycle happens as a result of the field capture, but not the other way around.
 It does, however, require a data source.
-To avoid a circular dependency, `bindData` can be executed whenever fetched data is received.
+To avoid a circular dependency, `bindData` can be called whenever fetched data is received.

 ```tsx
 export function User({ user, commitQuery }) {